 The malware was notoriously known for deleting any file that the victim interacted with if the calendar showed Friday the 13th.
 Apart from that, on any regular date, Jerusalem slowed down affected PC-XT machines by up to five times.

 Win95.CIH or Chernobyl malware

 Released in 1998, Chernobyl was arguably the most destructive malware of its time.
 It was one of the first computer viruses that not only damaged software but also affected the hardware of infected machines.

 This malware was set to execute on the 26th of April — the date of the infamous 26 Chernobyl disaster.
 Win95.CIH was able to wipe out all information on system hard drives as well as damage BIOS on certain motherboards.
 Chernobyl was the malware that revealed the BIOS overwriting vulnerability, showing that malware could be destructive to hardware just as well as to software.

 How to Prevent Time Bomb Attacks?

 A malware that does not immediately produce any indicators of malicious activity can be tricky to detect.
-However, you can follow some basic best-practices to greatly increase the chances of noticing the danger in time.
+However, you can follow some basic best practices to greatly increase the chances of noticing the danger in time.

 - Having a robust antivirus on all machines in the network is a must.
 This one goes without saying, but make sure it is regularly updated.

 - Don’t skip on OS updates.
 Many of them contain vulnerability fixes and generally improve system security.
-However, before updating make sure to test that new version doesn’t bring its own security shortcomings and bugs, that can potentially open a door to malware.
+However, before updating make sure to test that the new version doesn’t bring its own security shortcomings and bugs, that can potentially open a door to malware.